 Reading professional reviews about Erasa XEP-30, it’s hard not to get excited about this serum.
-After all, when magazines like Allure and media personalities are gushing about a product and using words like “Botox in a jar,” it’s hard to avoid being caught up in all the hype.
 But the savvy consumer who wants to find meaningful, long term solutions for their skin is advised to be careful with any new product or “technology.”
 It behooves one to remember that at one point ingredients like hydroquinone were described as “revolutionary,” until evidence started showing the chemical’s possible links to cancer.
 Therefore, before jumping on the bandwagon and shelling out $160 for less than two ounces of Erasa XEP-30, the consumer is advised to research the serum’s ingredients and read unbiased reviews for the product.
 More importantly, although a prescription is not needed to buy Erasa XEP-30, a consultation with a doctor is highly advised before using this serum.

 How Erasa XEP-30 Works

-The reason why Erasa XEP-30 is being compared to Botox is because it’s meant to work in a similar way; by relaxing facial muscles responsible for expressive wrinkles like crow’s feet and frown lines.
+The reason why Erasa XEP-30 works by relaxing facial muscles responsible for expressive wrinkles like crow’s feet and frown lines.
 In fact, the main ingredient in this serum, a neuropeptides called XEP-30, is believed to act in a very similar manner to Botulinumtoxin A. By delivering small amounts of this peptide to the skin, the facial muscles can be potentially relaxed, thus temporarily smoothing out facial wrinkles.

 In addition to temporary easing of wrinkles, Erasa XEP-30 is also claimed to provide long term benefits by tightening skin.
 It aims to achieve this by stimulating collagen production and boosting skin moisture levels.